alexalemany/image-hidrate-loadding/README.md

-# image-hidrate-loadding
+# image-hydrate-loadding
-Load images in the background and then hidratemwith blur effect
+Load images in the background and then hydrate with blur effect